Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-mZ4l1leFAWY.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: End game is all about building refineries?
 https://www.youtube.com/watch?v=mZ4l1leFAWY
-This question was possibly duplicated with a more recent answer: [August 25th, 2020 Livestream Q&A: Do you not think that Refineries are over-used?](./yt-ZUAoFCpE1vY.md) [https://www.youtube.com/watch?v=ZUAoFCpE1vY](https://www.youtube.com/watch?v=ZUAoFCpE1vY)
+This question was possibly duplicated with a more recent answer: [July 20th, 2021 Livestream Q&A: Are you going to add more Buildings to make the game less Refinery-reliant?](./yt-Fp1WczBseIM.md) [https://www.youtube.com/watch?v=Fp1WczBseIM](https://www.youtube.com/watch?v=Fp1WczBseIM)

 ### Topics